GRAHAM CLARK

 those are all the Graham Clark records that Googling currently dredges

-up.
-Presumably there were dozens of others, but they were probably made in very
+ought to be dozens of others, but if they exist they were probably made in very

-supplied shows one kind; the Kingfishers' EP had a yellow
+of the logo.
+The Kingfishers' EP had a yellow

 label with black printing; it had 'GRAHAM CLARK' and the studio's address at the top in